IanButterworth/ImageIODevelopment.jl/README.md

 [![Codecov](https://codecov.io/gh/ianshmean/ImageIO.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/ianshmean/ImageIO.jl)

-# Not working - Progress
+# Status
+Works for PNGs via the absorption of https://github.com/FugroRoames/LibPNG.jl (which may move to a seperate dep if released, and if API makes sense once this API is built out)

 Wrapping Libs:

+### libpng
+done - loads and validated with tests

 ### libtiff
-done - loads and returns version

-### libpng
 done - loads and returns version

 ### libjpeg